MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-service/use-web-services.md

 ---
-title: Use Web Services with model apps | Microsoft Docs
+title: Use Common Data Service for Apps Web Services| Microsoft Docs
-description: Learn how developers can use web services with model apps.
+description: Learn how developers can use Common Data Service for Apps web services.
 services: ''
 suite: powerapps
 documentationcenter: na